yung-turabian/yung-turabian/README.md

 Graduate of Bard College; current unemployed programmer.
+Know C pretty well but forever indoctrinated by the functional paradigm.

 <!---
 ewhenry/ewhenry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.